rhaiscript/rhai-doc/README.md

-Rhai Doc
+rhai-doc
 ========

-Rhai doc is a tool for auto-generating documentation for rhai source code.
+rhai-doc is a tool for auto-generating documentation for rhai source code.

 Usage
 -----